qiyanjun/2022sp-UVA-CS-MachineLearningDeep/About.md

 ### Course Websites

-+ Course schedule and materials are  @ [https://qiyanjun.github.io/2020f-UVA-CS-MachineLearningDeep/](https://qiyanjun.github.io/2020f-UVA-CS-MachineLearningDeep/)
++ Course schedule and materials are  @ [https://qiyanjun.github.io/2022sp-UVA-CS-MachineLearningDeep/](https://qiyanjun.github.io/2022sp-UVA-CS-MachineLearningDeep/)
 + Course Piazza page for QA of exams, quizzes, class-discussions and assignments.
 + Course Collab page to submit  assignments and project reports.
-+ All logistic issues are announced via course [email list](mailto:20f-cs-4774-002-machine-learning@collab.its.virginia.edu)
++ All logistic issues are announced via course [email list](mailto:machine-learning22sp-cs-4774-001@collab.its.virginia.edu)

-### Course QA Slack Space and Assignments' QA on Piazza
+### Course QA Slack Space

-+ We have two separate discussions boards: (1) QAs about lectures and Quizzes via our course slack; (2) QAs on assignments in Course Piazza Board

 + Course Slack Space: We use Course Slack for office hour assistances and QA discussions on lectures and Quizzes.
 Please ask all technical questions about the course content, Quiz and course projects on Course Slack.

-+ We will use Piazza for QAs on Assignments.
-You can visit our class Piazza site through the course collab sidebar.
++ We will also use this slack space for QAs on Assignments.
 This is the place where you can seek help, offer help, share your thoughts and discoveries, or discuss technical difficulties and potential troubleshooting on the assignments.

 ### Course Grading Policy
   The grade will be calculated as follows:
-+ Assignments (50%, with five assignments)
++ Assignments (75%, with five assignments)
-+ Class quizzes (20%): each takes 10 mins via google form;
++ Class quizzes (25%): each takes 10 mins via google form;
-+   (30%):

 ### Assignment due dates, Lateness and Extensions